Thinking about straightening your teeth? Great choice!

 Invisalign treatment also requires careful, dedicated compliance.
 Invisalign aligners need to be worn for at least 22 hours a day, removed only for eating meals or drinking anything other than water, and cleaning teeth and the aligners themselves.

 Because they can be removed, there is the potential for the aligners to get lost or damaged.
 They need to be stored properly in their case when not worn, so they don’t get stepped on, thrown away in a napkin, or – a surprisingly common problem – chewed up by a curious dog!

-As you will see below, Invisalign may also be more expensive than traditional braces, although insurance often covers a significant portion of Invisalign when used by a licensed orthodontist.
+As you will see below, Invisalign treatment may also be more expensive than traditional braces, although insurance often covers a significant portion of Invisalign treatment when used by a licensed orthodontist.